Celia Features the Contributions that Immigrants bring to the United States

 What happened after Findlay?

 My mother came to Findlay from Los Angeles for my graduation.
 She looked so pretty with her hair styled up.
 She wore a very nice navy blue suit and gloves, dressed beautifully because this was a very proud day for her.
-So many hopes and
+So many hopes and dreams postponed by her who wanted to go to college and have a career were now passed on to me to realize.
+When I selected a major in Economics, I

 Read More »